jaschlak/MyGuides/Git/Git_Guide.md

     git checkout -b <branch name>                                   # Creates branch and moves you to branch git push <repo name> <local branch>:<remote branch>             # Push to branch with different remote name git pull <repo name> <local branch>:<remote branch>             # Pull from different remote branch

+## Skip Tracking

+    add a .gitignore to your root folder (or anywhere) git rm -r --cached <file or folder name>                        # delete from cached memory, clearing it from the repo upon push

 ## Versioning
     git log                                                         # See commit history